 On CNEWS, the founder of the Observatory on Secularism of Val d’Oise Laurence Marchand-Taillade uses dubious Egyptian sources to claim that the Yellow Vests movement has been influenced by the tactics of the Muslim Brotherhood.
 This is France's media monitoring highlight for December.

-This video playlist shows the results of media monitoring undertaken in September 2018 in France, Germany, Belgium, Greece, and the UK as part of the Get The Trolls Out project.
+This video playlist shows the results of media monitoring undertaken in October 2018 in France, Germany, Belgium, Greece, and the UK as part of the Get The Trolls Out project.